slacksec/golang-devops-stuff/website/source/docs/commands/event.html.markdown

 a short amount of time, the event handler is only invoked once, with the last event of that name received during that time period.

-Event coalescense works great for idempotent events such as "restart" or events where only the last value in the payload really matters, like the commit in a "deploy" event.
+Event coalescence works great for idempotent events such as "restart" or events where only the last value in the payload really matters, like the commit in a "deploy" event.
 In these cases, things just work.